metrico/qryn-docs/docs/cloud/cluster.md

 ### Multi Tenancy support

 When one datasource is reused by a number of clients we may appear in a situation where we have to reduce the information each client can see.
-Qryn cloud project has `organisaqtion id` mechanism to provide such feature.
+Qryn cloud project has `organisation id` mechanism to provide such feature.

 #### Low level implementation.
 Each table created by Qryn has the `org_id String` column.
 This column is included into the primary key so the database client can easily filter information according to its value.